 - When all reviews have been received by the editors, a decision will be made regarding publication, and authors will be contacted.

 Criteria for Review of SoTL Articles

-Research articles are first screened by the editor for suitability before being sent for blind review by three members of the Editorial Review Board.
+Research articles are first pre-screened by the editors for suitability before being sent for blind review by three members of the Editorial Review Board.
+During pre-screening, the editors may reject an article if it is deemed unsuitable for the journal or otherwise unacceptable for further review.
 Reviewers will consider the general criteria for any authentic scholarship as described in Scholarship Assessed: Evaluation of the Professoriate by Glassick, Huber and Maeroff (1997).

 Does the scholar state the basic purposes of his or her work clearly?